udsm-dhis2-lab/uio-virtual-lab-server-deployment/README.md

 # UiO Virtual Lab Server Deployment

 This repository contains the Docker Compose configuration for deploying the UiO Virtual Lab Server.
-The setup includes the OpenSRP server with necessary databases and monitoring tools.
+The setup includes several server setups with necessary databases and monitoring tools.

 ## Prerequisites